 Paragraph 3.17c.1 Materials Submission

-Adjunct (with 50% or more appointments) and renewable term faculty submit a Faculty Activity Report, Faculty Narrative, and other evaluation materials for their evaluation files, as documented in their Professional Assessment Committee PAC Procedures Document (Subdivision 3.1g) and Section 3.4 Evaluation Files.
+Adjunct (with 50% or more appointments) and renewable term faculty submit a Faculty Activity Report and other evaluation materials according to their assignment , as documented in their Professional Assessment Committee PAC Procedures Document (Subdivision 3.1g) and Section 3.4 Evaluation Files.

 Paragraph 3.17c.2 Timeline

 Faculty shall adhere to the timeline and process schedule summarized in Table 3.2 and Section 3.12 Calendar.
 Materials for annual review and promotion are due October 15th.
-The Faculty Activity Report and other evaluation materials for the evaluation files are due March 31.
+The Faculty Activity Report is due March 31.

 Paragraph 3.17c.3 Standards and Criteria for Review